ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 The administrator can thus use this property to prevent the execution of DDL statements.
 When this property is set to 1, DDL statements cannot be executed while Altibase is running, whereas if it is set to 0, DDL statements can be executed.

-This property can be changed using the ALTER SYSTEM statement while Altibase is running
+This property can be changed using the ALTER SYSTEM statement while Altibase is running.

 #### GROUP_CONCAT_PRECISION